BohdanLytvynov/Checkers_C-/README.md

 According to this concept all our game is a system.
 System consists of many modules, that have some functions.
 And also we have some connections between all this modules.
 To establish it, as I said earlier, we need to use **OOP**.
 The main idea is that while game is played the state or invariant of all our objects in a system changes.
 And after that render system redraws the UI part of the game.
 In next part we will see the structure of our system.

 ## Structure
 First lets take a look at our main structures that are used in this game.
 All of their declarations are situated in [**GameEngine.h**](https://github.com/BohdanLytvynov/Checkers_C-/blob/main/Checkers/GameEngine.h) header file.
+I prefere to use structures against classes.
+The first structure is the **GameObject** it is a base structure for **Pieces** and **Cells of the board**.
+Lets look at what behaviour and state it has.

+**GameObject** **state** variables must include the next values:
+- Size of the object.
+(Width and Height)
+- Position of the object.
+Here we can use Vector to describe it's global position.
+- Chars that will be used to draw the object in the console.
+Here I used the pointer to array of chars.
+The pointer doesn't know anything about the size of the array? so we need the unsigned variable to store the count of chars in our array.
+- Additional variable to control focus system.

+**GameObject Behaviours**:
+  To my mind we can give it oly one behaviour and it is Focus behaviour.
+What is it?
+Focus, from my point of view, is changing the visual appearence of the object, when some events takes place.
+In our case it cam be the selection of the piece by the user.